 The EMN Glossary app

-The app allows for convenient access to the terms translated into over 20 languages.
-Definitions can be browsed in English, Finnish, German, Greek, Italian and Latvian.
+The app allows for convenient access to the terms translated into 27 European languages.
+Definitions can be browsed in English, Finnish, French, German, Greek, Italian and Latvian.
 It provides an alphabetical search, browse functions for the terms as well as a visual navigation of the relationships between terms.

 Download it now: